AdamDKing/210104-usf-bigdata/week3/notes.md

 - Name Node records edits to the filesystem in a log called EditLog, also stored on local disk.

 ### YARN Daemons
+Two main YARN Daemons:
+- Resource Manager : one resource manager per cluster, the RM is the master daemon.
+Responsible for providing computing resources for jobs.
+Computing resources here are things like RAM, cores, disk.
+Allocates the computing resources necessary to do tasks like MapReduce.
+- Node Manager : one per machine, the worker daemon.
+Node managers manage bundles of resources called *containers* running on their machine and report the status back to the RM.

+Computations occuring on the cluster can be described as *jobs* composed of *tasks*.
+A job is something like an entire MapReduce.
+We submit jobs to the Resource Manager (more specific later).
+Tasks are the individual pieces Jobs are broken up into.
+If we submit a MapReduce job to the cluster, that job may spawn 100s to 1000s of map and reduce tasks.
+Tasks are what run inside of containers.

+If we submit a MapReduce job with 300 map tasks and 4 reduce tasks, we submit that job to the RM, and the RM makes those tasks actually run in 304+ containers across the cluster, and tracks progress based on the information it receives from the Node Managers.

+We need a more detailed picture here, the Resource Manager is composed of a few pieces:
+- Scheduler : this is responsible for allocating resources (containers) across the cluster based on requests.
+It doesn't know much about the source of those requests or the overarching jobs occuring, it just allocates computing resources.
+- ApplicationsManager : Accepts job submissions, and creates the ApplicationMaster for each submitted job.
+Also responsible for the fault tolerance of ApplicationMasters.
+ApplicationMasters run in containers on the cluster, and are responsible for communicating with the scheduler to achieve their jobs.
+This allows this ApplicationsManager to be ultimately responsible for job completion, while offloading most of the work to ApplicationMasters running on worker nodes.

+Scheduler : 1 per cluster (part of RM) ApplicationsManager : 1 per cluster (part of RM) ApplicationMaster : 1 per job (managed by ApplicationsManager)

+### Fault Tolerance

+Fault tolerance is just the ability of a system to continue functioning after faults have occurred -- after something has gone wrong.
+Fault tolerance is very important in distributed systems, because there are always failures occurring.
+We're going to discuss how Hadoop achieves fault tolerance, and we'll have similar discussions for future technologies as well.
+One important piece to achieving fault tolerance is avoid Single Points of Failure (SPoF).
+Any part of the system that breaks the whole system when it fails is a single point of failure and should be avoided/mitigated.
+All systems fail, fail-safe systems fail when their fail-safe mechanism fails.

+A related concept is High Availability.
+This just means maintaining availability of a system for as much uptime as possible.
+It's a little fuzzy, we often talk about percentages of uptime in practice.

+### Fault Tolerance in HDFS

+- For DataNodes, their fault tolerance is handled by the NameNode.
+DNs send heartbeats to the NN, so when a DN goes down, it stops sending those heartbeats, and the NN knows to make new replicas of all the data stored on the downed DN.
+The NN makes copies up to the replication factor (default 3, we've set it to 1).
+- For NameNode, in Hadoop v1 it was a SPoF.
+In Hadoop 2+ we have multiple options for fault tolerance:
+  - In the first case, the NN has its FSImage and EditLog, which it periodically checkpoints and write to disk.
+This information stored on disk enables easy recovery if just the NN daemon crashes.
+  - We can have a Secondary NameNode.
+This periodically (every hour) keeps backups of the NN metadata.
+The Secondary NN isn't capable of stepping in or functioning as a replacement NameNode, it just provides functionality to preserve FS information in a secondary location in the case of total failure of the NN.
+Avoid catastrophic data loss.
+  - We can have a Standby NameNode.
+This is a daemon that runs on another machine and follows the same steps as the NameNode while they are occuring in real time.
+The Standby NameNode doesn't receive outside traffic and doesn't make decisions about the filesystem, it just receives the information in the EditLog and keeps its own FSImage.
+Then, if the real NameNode fails, the Standby NameNode steps in and becomes the new NameNode.
+This is the best option, but requires more resources (must allocate resources for 2 NN instead of 1).
+This behaviour, where a system fails and another system steps in to handle that failure, is called *failover*.

+### Fault Tolerance in YARN

+- For NodeManagers, their fault tolerance is handled by the ResourceManager.
+NMs send heartbeats to the RM, the RM knows when a NM is down, and can re-run the lost tasks elsewhere.
+- For Tasks within a job that fail, their fault tolerance is handled by that Job's ApplicationMaster.
+The single ApplicationMaster per job receives reports about the progress of tasks and can request new resources from the scheduler for tasks that fail.
+- For ApplicationMasters, their fault tolerance is handled by the ApplicationsManager.
+If the container running an ApplicationMaster goes down (or the whole node), the ApplicationsManager will restart it, potentially on a different machine.
+- It is possible (with some config) to restart NodeManagers and allow the containers (ApplicationMasters / Tasks) to continue where they left off before the failure.
+These two systems for fault tolerance work together.
+- For the ResourceManager, it was a SPoF before Hadoop 2.4.
+You can now configure a standby ResourceManager, capable of stepping in in the case the active ResourceManager goes down.
+This process is managed by Zookeeper, which we won't get to yet.

+### Gardner's 3 Vs, Unix permissions (octal), rack awareness and data locality

+Some topics to look into ^